ymartin951/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

   * this script create a new local variable
 *Task 7:*
-  * this script creates a new global variable Named: BEST, Value: School
+  * this script creates a new global variable Named: BEST, Value: School *Task 8:*
+  * this script prints the result of the addition of 128 and store the value in an evironment variable Named: TRUEKNOWLEDGE